 - Dip the bottom third of the fabric into the dyebath.
 Leave it submerged under the water until fabric is slightly darker than needed (fabric appears darker while wet).

 - Add another 1/3 of your item into the dyebath leaving it immersed until the colour is slightly lighter than the first colour.

 - Dip the remaining area of fabric and remove it when it is slightly lighter than the last time.

 - Gently squeeze the extra dye solution out of your item but do not wring.

-- Run cold water down from the lightest shade to the darkest to remove extra dye until water runs clear.
+- Run lukewarm or cold water down from the lightest shade to the darkest to remove extra dye until water runs clear.

 - Allow your item to air-dry and iron on a low setting when slightly damp.

 - Clean the work station as soon as possible to avoid stains.